LCBO INVITES BIDS FROM GROCERS TO SELL BEER AND CIDER

 The LCBO Request for Bids initiates a competitive process to select which grocers will be able to purchase beer and cider from the LCBO for resale to the public.
 This will be an open, fair and transparent process through which eligible grocery retailers will bid on the financial terms on which they will purchase beer and cider from the LCBO.
 Successful bidders will then apply to the Alcohol and Gaming Commission of Ontario (AGCO) for an authorization(s) to sell beer and cider.

 Eligibility requirements are set out in regulations under the Liquor Control Act.

-Interested grocery retailers are asked to register and access the LCBO RFB at www.biddingo.com.
+Interested grocery retailers are asked to register and access the LCBO RFB at biddingo.com.

 LCBO has engaged the services of a fairness commissioner to provide oversight and advice to support integrity and fairness throughout the bidding process.

 The LCBO is an Ontario government enterprise and one of the world’s largest buyers and retailers of beverage alcohol.
-Through its 659 retail stores, e-commerce, catalogues, special order services, and more than 210 agency stores, which provide cost effective, convenient and socially responsible access for rural consumers; the LCBO offers nearly 24,000 products from more than 80 countries annually to consumers and licensed establishments.
+Through over 660 retail stores, e-commerce, catalogues, special order services, and more than 210 agency stores, which provide cost effective, convenient and socially responsible access for rural consumers; the LCBO offers more than 24,000 products from over 80 countries annually to consumers and licensed establishments.